vivekjoshy/openskill.py/paper/paper.md

 we hope to make OpenSkill an ever more effective and flexible resource in the world of online gaming.

+# Related Packages

+This project was originally a direct port of the openskill.js project [@Busby_2023] from Javascript to Python.
+However, we have deviated slightly from their implementation in that we focus more on Python specific features, and thorough documentation of every object.
+All documented objects have the mathematical formulas from their respective papers included for easier inspection of code.
+We also provide an easy way to customize all the constants used in any model very easily.
+There are also published ports of OpenSkill in Elixir, Kotlin and Lua on GitHub.

+When comparing our OpenSkill to similar packages like that of Lee's TrueSkill implementation, we also provide support for PyPy 3, which uses a Just-In-Time compiler as opposed to the standard CPython implementation.
+We also support strict typing of objects, to enable auto-completion in your Integrated Development Environments (IDEs).
+Our development workflow also requires a test coverage of 100% being required for any code to be merged.
+This serves are as a starting point to prevent erroneous math from making it into the library.

 # Acknowledgements

-We extend our sincere gratitude to Philihp Busby and the openskill.js project [@Busby_2023] for their valuable contributions, which have significantly enhanced the speed and efficiency of the prediction methods.
+We extend our sincere gratitude to Philihp Busby and the openskill.js project for their valuable contributions without which this project would not have been possible.
+Additionally, their inputs and contributions to the prediction methods, have significantly enhanced its speed and efficiency.
 Special acknowledgment also goes to Jas Laferriere for their critical contribution of the additive dynamics factor.
 Your collective efforts have been instrumental in improving our work.

 # References